Koshak1013/HuananzhiX99_BIOS_mods/README.md

 Several programs are suitable for changing the voltage.
 Intel XTU, QuickCPU and ThrottleStop.
 In general, the instruction is as follows: we lower the processor voltage, test it with different programs in the load, if it is good, then we leave it for long-term use.
 Typically, a working degradation will be considered from 40 to 90, depending on the processor model and specific instance. (for L processors, 120 can be working).

 The second step is to lower the voltage on the processor cache.
 Usually the driver chooses a value of 50-60, but in practice it can easily exceed 120.
 Check the instability with the LinX program with AVX-instructions and programs that heavily load memory (for example TestMem5).
-Reduction of the third voltage - SystemAgent, little studied, but the standard decrease is 0 or 50.

 After finding the values ​​at which the system works stably both in idle and in load, these values ​​can be flashed into the BIOS of the motherboard.